Ianica/alx-system_engineering-devops/0x01-shell_permissions/README.md

-The second file is the automation of the command id -un The third file is the automation of the command groups The fourth file is the automation of the command sudo chown u filename
+The second file is the automation of the command id -un The third file is the automation of the command groups The fourth file is the automation of the command sudo chown u filename The fifth file is the automation of the command touch filename